SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0010-database-removal.md

 ### Negative Consequences

 * Persistent data handling is postponed, limiting the system’s ability to demonstrate long-term behavior within the current scope.
-* Some functionalities that relied on stored data (e.g., reporting, historical analytics) must be redesigned or dropped.
 * Real-time dependencies increase system availability now depends more strongly on external service uptime.

 ## Pros and Cons of the Options